 Mill Creek Entertainment has released a DVD and digital download combo pack of Sudden Fury: A Family Torn Apart, the true-crime made-for-TV movie that originally aired on NBC back in November, 1993.
 “Dramatized” (uh oh…) from Leslie Walker’s non-fiction book, Sudden Fury, which detailed the 1984 killings of Bob and Kay Swartz by their adopted son, Larry, Sudden Fury: A Family Torn Apart, written by Matthew Bombeck and directed by Craig R. Baxley, stars Neil Patrick Harris, Johnny Galecki, Linda Kelsey, John M. Jackson, Lisa Banes, James Handy, Tim Kelleher, Timothy Bass, Eric Lloyd, and Gregory Harrison.

 By Paul Mavis

 Sudden Fury: A Family Torn Apart won’t bowl over fans of true-crime made-for-TV thrillers, but solid performances and some well-wrought slow-burn tension help distract from the misguided fictionalized inventions.

-Click to purchase Sudden Fury: A Family Torn Apart on DVD from Amazon.Your purchase helps us pay the bills at this website!
+Click to purchase Sudden Fury: A Family Torn Apart from Amazon.Your purchase helps us pay the bills at this website!

 In the quiet Annapolis, Maryland suburb of Cape St. Claire, the police arrive at a horrific scene: computer engineer Joe Hannigan (John M. Jackson) and his wife, high school teacher Maureen (Linda Kelsey), have been brutally slaughtered in their quaint two-story Colonial.
 What’s puzzling is that the Hannigan’s 17-year-old son, Brian (Neil Patrick Harris), is so calm about it all….